sayad-siam/facemask-opencv-tensorflow/README.md

 # Realtime Facemask Detection System Using OpenCV & TensorFlow
-#### "Real-time Face Mask Detection" is a Deep Learning and Computer Vision project.
+#### **"Real-time Face Mask Detection"** is a Deep Learning and Computer Vision project.
 This project detects human face masks using Python machine learning modules such as OpenCV and TensorFlow.
 This system is built as a custom deep learning model to detect whether or not a person is wearing a face mask.
 It will work on both still images and multiple real-time live video footages.
+## Motivation
+Due to the current **COVID-19** epidemic, there is a strong demand for effective face mask detection applications in order to maintain the safety of transit systems, highly populated areas, residential neighborhoods, major manufacturers, and other businesses.
+This task is difficult because there aren't many large datasets of 'with mask' photos.
 ## Framework/Library Used
 * *OpenCV*
 * *Caffe-based Face Detector*